endj/JFokus-2022-Trustly-Competition-Answers/pyramid/Solution.md

 In this question we need to count a large number of blocks in a pyramid where some blocks have been removed.

-The first solution that might come to mind would be to allocate a 2d array the same size as the pyramid, go round and round layer by layer and writing down the heights at each cell.
+The first solution that might come to mind would be to allocate a 2d array the same size as the pyramid, go round and round layer by layer and write down the heights at each cell.
 Afterwards, we just need to sum up each cell in the grid minus the layers that should be removed.

 If we try to allocate the array we will probably run out of memory.
 We can just use the same approach but without